-The City of Maryland Heights incorporated in 1985.
-The City covers 23.14 square miles.
+The City of Maryland Heights, Missouri incorporated in 1985.
+Maryland Heights covers 23.14 square miles of West St. Louis County.
 Maryland Heights has over 26,000 residents as calculated in the 2010 Census.
-We continue to grow in many wonderful ways.
+The city continues to grow in many wonderful ways.

-The name Maryland Heights came from the first settlers, who came to the area from Maryland.
+The name Maryland Heights came from the first settlers, who came to the area from the state of Maryland.
 The rolling hills in the northeast section of town reminded them of their home state.
 The name was formalized in 1914 by Goke Real Estate.

-The earliest settlers in the present day City of Maryland Heights were Indian.
+The earliest settlers in the present day City of Maryland Heights were Native American.
 By the 1700’s, European settlers had begun to migrate from the east in search of land.
-In the late 1700’s, Indian attacks forced the European settlers to band together to form permanent, fortified settlements, such as the Village of Marias des Liards, which was located in the present day City of Bridgeton.
+In the late 1700’s, Native American attacks forced the European settlers to band together to form permanent, fortified settlements, such as the Village of Marias des Liards, which was located in the present day City of Bridgeton.

 Prior to being called Maryland Heights, the area was called Mokeville after the local blacksmith, George Moke.
 In 1900, the name was changed from Mokeville to Castello in honor of the Mayor of St. Ferdinand (now Florissant), Charles Castello, in the 1860’s.
 The northeast part of the city was in the same township as St. Ferdinand.